State Children's Ombudsman Offices

 |

-The Child Advocate shall be an attorney duly licensed to practice law in Delaware.
+The child advocate is appointed by the executive committee of the child protection accountability commission.
+The child advocate shall be an attorney duly licensed to practice law in Delaware.

 |